Tis a gift to be simple, tis a gift to be free

 House stared at Wilson in disbelief.
 He refused to admit he was both amused and annoyed by the elaborate casualness with which the question was asked.
-"Spending it at the Omni Olde City, of course," he said, laying on the sarcasm.
+"Spending it at the Omni Olde City, of course."
+He laid on the sarcasm extra-thick.
 Wilson gave him a knock-it-off look.

 "Yes, really," House said.
 "They have a special five-star holiday package for people with ankle monitors.
 Some of their best customers wear 'em."

-"I have no doubt that's true," Wilson said dryly, indicating he believed quite the opposite.
+"I have no doubt that's true," Wilson said dryly, which indicated he believed quite the opposite.
 "I don't think you're among their number this year, however."

 "What do you care?"
-House countered.
+House said.
 "You've probably got a sit-down for thousands planned at your place."

-Wilson put on that pained expression that meant he felt he was dealing with one of House's more ridiculous statements.
+Wilson put on that pained expression that meant he dealt with one of House's more ridiculous statements.
 "I don't go home anymore and there's no one since-since Sam left.
 I thought-" He paused.
 "I'd like to come over to your place and make dinner for the two of us."
-He said it quickly, as if expecting immediate rejection.
-House sat back and twirled his pen, watching the other man.
+He said it quickly, as if he expected immediate rejection.
+House sat back and twirled his pen as he watched the other man.
 Wilson squirmed under his gaze but didn't look away.

 "So . . . you're saying you want to roast a turkey for me?"
-House smirked.
-"You're such a thoughtful little housewife."
+House raised his brows.
+"You're such a good little housewife."

-"Listen, if you don't-" Wilson began, obviously annoyed.
+"Listen, if you don't-" Wilson began, clearly annoyed.

 "Wanna use my kitchen or yours?"
 House twiddled the pen between his fingers.
 "Gosh, that sounds so . . . so dirty somehow."

-"I was hoping you'd let me use yours," Wilson said, sounding terse now.
+"I was hoping you'd let me use yours," Wilson said.
+He sounded terse now.
 "There's no point in making everything at the loft and bringing it over when you've got a perfectly good oven and—" He sighed.
 "You know what, just forget it.
 It was a stupid idea."

 "Not so fast," House said.
 "I haven't said no. You're presuming I will."
-He paused, his amusement fading as the strap on his ankle dug in when he moved his foot.
+His amusement faded as the strap on his ankle dug in when he moved his foot.
 "You should stay over, that way you don't have to get up at two a.m.
 You can sleep in till three."

 "There's an inducement," Wilson muttered.
 He gave House a wary glance.
 "So you . . . you want me to-?"

 "Why not?"
-House tossed the pen aside and got to his feet, hiding a wince as his leg gave a warning twinge.
+House tossed the pen aside and got to his feet and hid a wince as his leg gave a warning twinge.
 "Sounds like boatloads of fun."